flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Duplicate submissions

-Multiple submissions of the same application (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
-Multiple submissions of a forked app with minimal changes in the fork (in terms of functionality, content, visuals, or user experience) will not be accepted.
+Multiple submissions of the same application (in terms of functionality, content, visuals, or user experience) or multiple submissions where each one is built with different frameworks or toolkits will not be accepted.
+Multiple submissions of a forked app with minimal changes in the fork
+(in terms of functionality, content, visuals, or user experience) will not be accepted.
+Exceptions can be granted if each version already has an established userbase and there is demand from users to have multiple versions available.

 #### Conflicting submissions